drzobin/ddmail_ansible/README.md

 ansible-vault edit environments/dev/group_vars/all/vault<br>
 [edit vault file to match your dev env]<br>
 <br>
-ansible-playbook dev_playbook.yml -i environments/dev/ --ask-vault-pass --key-file [key file]
+ansible-playbook dev_playbook.yml -i environments/dev/ --ask-vault-pass --key-file [ssh key file]

 ## Installation and setup for prod
 DDMail is designed to be run on two separate servers in different datacenters.
 Both servers need seperate public ipv4 addresses that is reachable from internet.
 The primary server runs all the services and the secondary server stores backups, handle monitoring and alerting.